 The initial 15 sites were chosen to try to balance between having as broad a cover of as much of the state as possible, but not so broad as to spread the stations too thinly.
 Hence we have elected to place stations in the north-east, effectively surrounding the higher country where forestry operations take place, with another cluster in the upper Derwent and Huon regions.
 Both the north-east and the Huon and Derwent valleys have experienced smoke events in recent seasons.

-Subsequently, a number of other stations have been deployed in the northwest (Smithton, Wynyard) and central north (Deloraine, Westbury, Hadspen, Longford, Perth), the midlands (Campbell Town, Poatina, and Oatlands), at New Norfolk, the south-east (Bream Creek, Triabunna), and in the Huon at Cygnet.
+Subsequently, a number of other stations have been deployed in the northwest (Smithton, Wynyard) and central north (Deloraine, Westbury, Hadspen, Longford, Perth), the midlands (Campbell Town, Poatina, and Oatlands), at New Norfolk, the south-east (Bream Creek, Triabunna), and in the Huon at Cygnet, and on the West Coast at Queenstown.
 In Launceston an additional station was installed at South Launceston, and two further stations in Hobart at Mornington and Glenorchy.
 The station locations were chosen due to several factors, including population density, strategic location, and likely winter-time smoke levels.
 In more recent years site selection has been aided by information on winter-time smoke levels obtained from 'Travel BLANkET' surveys.
 Travel BLANkET is a cut-down BLANkET station that is installed in a car and is used to make spatial maps of smoke distribution.

 There are likely to be small differences in particle type and chemical composition in smoke from a planned burn or bushfire compared to a domestic heater.
 The BLANkET instruments will not be able to measure this.

 What will be the value of the data?
-(Or: Why are you spending money measuring smoke in my area when I can tell when it is smoky every time I breath?)
+(Or: Why are you spending money measuring smoke in my area when I can tell when it is smoky every time I breathe?)